eoschools/coding_exercise_prep/README.md

 You may delete the project after you have successfully completed these steps.
 Your system ready for the coding exercise.

+Hint: This project uses SQLite3.
+[Case-insensitive searches in SQLite](https://stackoverflow.com/a/2220595/402870) are easy.

 Good luck!